Digital currencies took the world by storm – from facilitating Dark Web transactions to becoming one of the best long-term investments.

-There’s a few of them and with the demand constantly rising, the new ones will be invented.
+There are over 900 of digital currencies and with the demand constantly rising, the new ones will be invented.

 The same way as Bitcoin is a Nakamoto’s baby, Ethereum belongs to another crypto-genius – Vitalik Buterin.
 While Bitcoin is used to validate a set of accounts, Ethereum can also validate so-called states.
 What does it mean?

 Ethereum can not only process transactions but also contracts and programmes.
-Meaning that besides Ethereum Classic, there are other clones of the currency that create an entire Ethereum family.
+Meaning that it’s not used only as a store of value but can program smart contracts.